ragul-n/ragul-n.github.io/_posts/2025-03-16-Trumpflation-is-much-worse-than-inflation.md

 ### What About Inflation Expectations?

 Inflation expectations are rising.
 But expectations alone are not enough to sustain inflation.
-Think about it: if people start demanding higher wages because of higher expectations, businesses have to earn—or at least expect to earn—more than before to pay them.
-I don't think that's going to happen.
+Think about it: if people start demanding higher wages because of higher expectations, businesses have to earn —or at least expect to earn— more than before to pay them.
+This wage—price spiral, as economist call them, also needs aggregate demand to raise.
+This is unlikely to happen when real costs are going up.

-Not many macroeconomists discount worries about inflation expectations the way I just did—maybe for good reasons.
+Not many macroeconomists discount worries about inflation expectations the way I just did —maybe for good reasons.
 For those interested in academic discussion on inflation expectations and relevant policy implication, I recommend [this paper](https://www.federalreserve.gov/econres/feds/files/2021062pap.pdf) on the role of inflation expectations by Jeremy Rudd.

 ### What Should the Fed Do?

 The Fed is facing a dilemma that’s very real —not just nominal.
-As I said, the consumer price index will rise.
-The Fed might increase the interest rates to combat inflation.
+As I said, the prices will go up.
+The Fed might increase the interest rates.
 Then, it risks jeopardizing the reorganization of businesses required to offset the increase in real costs.
-If not managed well, this could lead to a recession.
-All I have is, good luck![^3]
+If fed cuts interest rates to support businesses, it risks stimulating aggregate demand too much[^3].
+If not managed well, this could lead to a recession or another bout of inflation.

+Best of luck to the Fed — they’re going to need it!

 ---
 {: data-content="footnotes"}